-Simon works with successful solo artists and was a member of Dublin indie rock group Sack.
+Having worked with successful solo artists, he was a member of Dublin indie rock group Sack.
 As a result he works in different musical forms and performs with many distinctive artists.

 These performers include, Camille O’Sullivan, Miriam Ingram and Edwyn Collins.
 As a recording artist he has recorded with Dave Couse, Fiach Moriarty , Sack and Brian Brody.
 His solo work include, operatic piece “Ryan v The White Star Line“, with soprano Clare Kavanagh and singer songwriter Martin McCann.